ubicloud/ubicloud/README.md

 RuboCop is a code linter and rewriter.
 It can take care of all minor formatting issues automatically, e.g. indentation.
-You can run auto-correction with `bundle exec rubocop -A`
+You can run auto-correction with `bundle exec rubocop -a`

 If you ran `overwrite_envrb`, it generates a file that's prone to correction by RuboCop:

-    $ bundle exec rubocop -A
+    $ bundle exec rubocop -a
     Inspecting 46 files
     C.............................................